 Delyse – Program Founder/Director and Playgroup Supervising Lead

-As SSPA’s founder and director, Delyse oversees all aspects of the organization.
-She also runs dog playgroups at the shelter, assists in the shelter’s foster program, and gets to know all of the dogs in the program to help match them with foster and adoptive homes.
+As SSPA’s founder and director, Delyse oversees all aspects of the organization with the ultimate goal of her own housing facility to support multiple shelter’s and their dogs in need.
+She also runs dog playgroups at the shelter, is the behavior team lead, assists with the shelter’s foster program, and gets to know all of the dogs in the program to help match them with foster and adoptive homes.
 As if that isn’t enough to keep her busy, she writes all the bios you see on dogs pages, supports foster providers who need help, and fosters dogs herself.
 She is a passionate advocate for the well-being of all dogs–our very own force of nature in a SSPA tee-shirt.

 Sandy – Playgroup Leader & Behavioral Team Member